diogoestima1998/ecommerce-store/README.md

-# E-commerce Gallery
+# 🛍️ E-commerce Product Gallery Frontend

+## Project Overview
-This project is an e-commerce web application built with React.
+This project is an e-commerce web application built with React and Tailwind CSS.
 It allows users to browse products, add them to a cart, and complete a purchase.
 The application provides a smooth user experience with a responsive design and interactive features.

 ## Screenshots